ThatB0YIsAM0NS7er/ThatB0YIsAM0NS7er/README.md

 .ᐟᝰ.ᐟ Minecraft (Ig I can add it...)

 .ᐟᝰ.ᐟ Some horror/fantasy games ("Feed The Pit", "MOLE", "Retail Hell", "No I'm not a Human", "Voices of the Void", "Forest Ranger Services" and etc)
+.ᐟᝰ.ᐟ Cookie Run Kingdom (I've been playing this game for a couple of years, but my English is bad, and I mostly skip the plot because I'm too lazy to translate.
+So, I don't know much about the plot, but I'm happy to discuss it if you want.)

 <img width="2048" height="154" alt="image" src="https://github.com/user-attachments/assets/15c6e0d5-b82c-4df0-86f5-b78645f41aa1" />